Construction crew escapes injury in Holladay building collapse | Gephardt Daily

-HOLLADAY, Utah, May 225, 3034 (Gephardt Daily) — A construction crew renovating a commercial building in Holladay was briefly caught inside when the roof of the single story building came down on them.
+HOLLADAY, Utah, May 25, 2023 (Gephardt Daily) — A construction crew renovating a commercial building in Holladay was briefly caught inside when the roof of the single-story building came down on them.

 Kelly Bird, spokesman for the Unified Fire Authority, told reporters at the scene that the building collapse call came to dispatch a little before 4 p.m.
 Thursday, and crews responded to the scene, at 4890 S. Highland Drive, Holladay.